asparatu/raspberrypi-transmission-daemon-client/change-hostname.md

 Change the **raspberrypi** to what you changed in **hosts** file and save the file.

-Reboot the Raspberry Pi so the new hostname can be used.
+Reboot the Raspberry Pi so the new hostname can take affect.
 You should be able to connect to the Raspberry Pi using **(yourhostname).local** instead of **raspberrypi.local**.